What is Current Yield?

 Now, we will calculate the current yield of a bond.
 We have been given the current prices and the same annual coupons will be applied.

 - The yield of the first bond is = $150 / $1200 = 12.5%.

 - The yield of the second bond is = $180 / $1800 = 10%.

 On the basis of yield, Betty should choose to invest in the first bond.
 Since both of these bonds are similar in terms of risk, we can easily say that the first bond will be the best among the two.

 How to Use the Formula of Current Yield?

-For an investor, higher risk should result in the higher return.
+For an investor, higher risk should result in a higher return.
 That’s why whenever she looks at multiple investments; she needs multiple ratios to judge the worthiness of each investment.

-Investors always look for premium for taking higher risk.
-If it so happens that the investors have the options to choose one from two high risk bond investments, then the investors will only choose the one that pays more return.
+Investors always look for premiums for taking higher risks.
+If it so happens that the investors have the option to choose one from two high-risk bond investments, then the investors will only choose the one that pays more return.
 That’s why it is being used and is such an important indicator.